quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

     This is the topic that sentiment results are published to.

-7. Click `Save as project`.
+7. Click `Save as Application`.

-    The code is now saved to your workspace, you can edit and run it as needed before deploying it into the Quix production-ready, serverless, and scalable environment.
+    The code is now saved to your environment, you can edit and run it as needed before deploying it into the Quix production-ready, serverless, and scalable environment.

 ## Development lifecycle